Table of Contents for this issue:

 just makes more money selling replacement batteries :)

-But this low power shut down serves both to protect your data and to
+But this low power shut down serves both to protect your data and

 protect the battery from being fully discharged.
 Using